-World of Hyatt are running a promotion offering the chance to gain up to a 40% bonus on points purchased.
-The promotion runs through to May 23.
+World of Hyatt are running a promotion offering a 40% bonus on points purchased.
+The promotion runs through to November 27.

 Hyatt points are sold through points.com, and the standard rate is USD24 per 1,000 points.
 Thus, each point is costing 2.4 US cents.
 With this promotion, the cost per point comes down to a little over 1.7 cents per point.